Why Are Signatures Used in Long-Run Book Printing Projects?

 On certain book projects, the pages of the book are printed on large sheets of paper.
 Known as Signatures, these sheets have multiple pages printed on each side.

 Signatures are most often associated with long-run book orders printed on offset presses.
-The use of Signatures speeds up the printing process, simplifies the binding operation, and reduces the amount of paper waste.
+They speed up the printing process, simplify the binding operation, and reduce paper waste.

 Most printers will prefer to lay out the Signatures for your book project, so it will be best if you do not submit your page files as Signature(s).
 Instead, it is recommended that you submit your file as individual pages, one after the other, in the exact order they will appear in the finished book.